 How the Supply Chain Affects the U.S. Economy

-How Supply Chain Financing Saved Companies During the Recession
+How Firms Used Supply Chain Financing to Survive the Financial Crisis

-Some manufacturers bypass the retailer and offer the products directly to the consumer.
-They either use online sales, a discount warehouse store, or a small store that only sells their goods.
+- Some manufacturers bypass the retailer and offer the products directly to the consumer.
+Some sell from their own website or catalog.
+Others use a discount warehouse store.
+A few can afford their own store that only sells their goods.